sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Buzzsaws

 Your custom vehicle gains inbuilt defenses in the form of motorized saws.
-While driving your custom vehicle you can make an attack using the saws as an action at any time during the vehicleís movement.
+While driving your custom vehicle you can make an attack using the saws as an action at any time during the vehicle√≠s movement.

 They are a 2d12 weapon, they can target any creature adjacent to the vehicle, and they add your Intelligence modifier for their attack and damage rolls.